Learning Invariant Representations under General Interventions on the Response: Invariant Matching Property and Theoretical Guarantees

-with an intercept term $b \in \mathbb{R}$, where $b$ can be viewed as the coefficient of the predictor that is a constant one. \end{remark}
+For a tuple $(K,R,S)$ such that the IMP does not hold, we simply call it a non-IMP.
 Observe that $\E_{l, \Pcal_e}[Y|X_{S}]$ is not directly applicable to the test environment due to its components depending on $e$, but those components are fully captured by $\E_{l, \Pcal_e}[X_{k}|X_{R}]$.
 If the matching parameters are identified from the training environments, the IMP is applicable to the test environment since $\E_{l, \Pcal_\text{test}}[X_{k}|X_{R}]$ is completely determined by the distribution of $X^{e^\text{test}}$ without the need of the target $Y^{e^\text{test}}$.
 Since computing the additional feature $\E_{l, \Pcal_e}[X_{k}|X_{R}]$ is simply the prediction of $X_{k}$ (as if $X_{k}$ is not observed), the IMP indicates that the prediction of $Y$ can benefit from the predictions of certain predictors.
 We formally define this class of additional features as follows.

 \begin{definition} For any $k \in \{1,\ldots,d\}$ and $R \subseteq \{1,\ldots,d\}\setminus k$, we call $\E_{l, \Pcal_e}[X_{k}\,|\,X_{R}]$ a \emph{prediction module}.
 If a prediction module satisfies an IMP for some $S \subseteq \{1,\ldots,d\}$, we call it a \emph{matched prediction module} for $S$. \end{definition}